canonical/snapcraft/docs/how-to-set-up-classic-confinement.rst

 Use linters to identify problems
 --------------------------------

-Snapcraft uses `linters </t/snapcraft-linters>`__ to check for issues during builds.
-Linters can only be specified in snaps that use the `core22 base </t/base-snaps>`__.
+Snapcraft uses :ref:`linters <snapcraft-linters>` to check for issues during builds.
+Linters can only be specified in snaps that use the :ref:`core22 base <base-snaps>`.
 Warnings are still reported for snaps that use older bases.

 Run Snapcraft to build the snap.
 This may produce warnings like the following: